Constraining CMB physical processes using Planck 2018 data: Results

 \subsection{Two and three phenomenological amplitudes}

-In this Section we analyse combinations of two and three phenomenological amplitudes in addition to the $\Lambda$CDM cosmological parameters.
-First, we have tested all the combinations of the cosmological parameters plus two phenomenological amplitudes, without considering the late ISW effect which, as explained in the previous Section, it is unconstrained.
-In addition, we have explored a combination of three phenomenological amplitudes, $A_{SW}+A_{Dop}+A_{eISW}$, to probe the power of using polarization and lensing data to break degeracies between parameters.
+In this subsection, we analyse combinations of two and three phenomenological amplitudes in addition to the cosmological parameters of $\Lambda$CDM.
+First, we test all combinations of the cosmological parameters plus two phenomenological amplitudes, without considering the late ISW effect which, as explained in the previous subsection, is not constrained.
+In addition, we have explored a combination of three phenomenological amplitudes, $A_{SW}+A_{Dop}+A_{eISW}$, to probe the power of using polarization and lensing data to break degeneracies between parameters.
 The results can be seen in Tables \ref{tab:TTtwoParams} and \ref{tab:TTPoltwoParams}, and in Figures \ref{TTearlyISWDopSWCombination}, \ref{TTandPolarizationComparisonDopSW} and \ref{TTandPolarizationComparisonearlyISWDopSW}.

-In Table \ref{tab:TTtwoParams} eleven different models are fitted to Planck 2018 TT+lowE data.
-We will focus in the models which produce the greatest improvements in comparison to $\Lambda$CDM.
-First, all the models including $A_L$ show an improvement against $\Lambda$CDM model.
-Another interesting model is $A_{SW}+A_{Dop}$ which improves considerably the $\Lambda$CDM fit and the extension $A_{SW}+A_{Dop}+A_{eISW}$ which shows even a better fit to the data.
-Most notably, when considering the individual phenomenological amplitudes, not such good fits were obtained.
-It is exactly the combination of those amplitudes which enables a better fit.
-Also, the mean values measured for the phenomenological amplitudes are displaced from the expected values, for instance, for $A_{SW}$ in the $\Lambda$CDM+$A_{SW}+A_{Dop}$ model a $2.9\sigma$ deviation from 1 was observed.
+In Table \ref{tab:TTtwoParams} eleven different models are fitted to the Planck 2018 TT+lowE data.
+We will focus on the models that yield the largest improvements compared to $\Lambda$CDM.
+First, all models, including $A_L$, show an improvement over the $\Lambda$CDM model.
+Other interesting models are $A_{SW}+A_{Dop}$ and $A_{SW}+A_{Dop}+A_{eISW}$, which also improves the fit of $\Lambda$CDM.
+In particular, when considering the individual phenomenological amplitudes, no such good fits were obtained.
+It is precisely the combination of these amplitudes that allows for a better fit.
+In addition, the measured mean values for the phenomenological amplitudes are shifted from the expected values, e.g., for $A_{SW}$ in the $\Lambda$CDM+$A_{SW}+A_{Dop}$ model a deviation of $2.9 \sigma$ from 1 was observed.